NieuwlandGeo/SLDReader/README.md

 - Make your functions as lenient as possible regarding possible inputs.
 Do not throw errors, but try to return a value that makes sense in that case.
 If you return `null` from a function implementation, the function fallback value will be used if one is specified in the SLD.
   - `<Function name="someFunction" fallbackValue="42">`

-## Supported OpenLayers version

-The SLDReader has a peer dependency on OpenLayers version 5.3.0.
-Because there are no backwards incompatible changes between v7+ and v5.3, it is possible to use this library in a project that uses a later (v8+) version of OpenLayers.

-This may change in the future if the newest version of OpenLayers stops being backwards compatible with this library, or when a juicy new must-have feature is introduced.
-When that happens, SLDReader will be based on that OpenLayers version.

-## Old Browsers

-Some older browsers need polyfills to use this library.
-E.g. [es6.array.find](https://www.npmjs.com/package/core-js#ecmascript-6-array).
-When using the OpenLayers style converter, OpenLayers' own [browser restrictions](https://openlayers.org/en/latest/doc/tutorials/background.html) have to be taken into account as well.

 ## Contributing

 ### Creating an issue

 Please include an example sld and if possible an example feature as GeoJSON.

-### Development dependencies

-- node (v14.18+) & npm
-- git
-- docker (optional, for running the live examples yourself)

 ### Pull requests